sde1000/quicktill/README.md

 Receipt printers are supported (and required, if you want to use a cash drawer).
-The software has generic support for all ESC/POS receipt printers, and explicit support for the Epson TM-T20 (thermal) and TM-U220 (dot-matrix) printers.
+The software has generic support for all ESC/POS receipt printers, and explicit support for the Epson TM-T20 (thermal), TM-U220 (dot-matrix), and Aures ODP 333.
 Label printers are supported for stock label printing.
 I use the DYMO LabelWriter-450 (cheap, works well) but anything with [CUPS](https://www.cups.org/) support will work.

 Setup
 -----